Contrarian Corpus

 • Commit to returning 75% of U.S. free cash flow to shareholders on an ongoing basis

-• Initiate a 1.5% dividend yield (first-ever dividend)
+• Initiate a 1.5% dividend yield (Cognizant's first-ever dividend)

-• Refresh the Board with new directors and form an Operating Committee to oversee the plan
+• Refresh the long-tenured Board and form an Operating Committee to oversee plan execution

 • Rebalance executive compensation away from revenue targets toward EPS growth and TSR